tengu-team/layer-telegraf/README.md

 ```
  For the moment only InfluxDB is supported but in the future other databases (f.e.
 OpenTSDB) will be added to the charm.

-## Supported input plugins
+## Supported input applications
-When a relation is made with one of the services listed below then Telegraf will collect specific metrics from this application:
+When a relation is made with one of the applications listed below then Telegraf will collect specific metrics from this application:
-- MongoDB
+- MongoDB (mongodb plugin)
+- NGINX (nginx plugin)
+- ArangoDB (http plugin)

 How to add the relation:
 ```sh